Remote Control for programmable displays by MKT Systemtechnik

 For remote control via RS-232, use the bitrate from the popup message (see previous chapter), 8 data bits, no parity, 1 stopbit, no handshake.

 The character stream sent from the remotely controlled device to the terminal program (on the PC) contain a few VT-52 or VT-100 compatible escape sequences.
-As of 2009-10-06, the only VT-52 sequences used were:
+As of 2009-10-06, the only VT-52 sequences actually used were:

 <To Be Continued>